 We warmly welcome guest contributors and suggestions for interviews and features.
 Please email Team WKL if you’d like to contribute an article or a book review, or suggest titles for one of our recommended reads lists.
 You could even become a regular correspondent on the children’s literature of the part of the world you know and love.

 We welcome readers’ reviews of kid lit/YA in translation, or originally published in a non-majority English-speaking country.
 No one is too young or too old to enjoy children’s books in translation and no reviewer is too young or old for our blog!

-We’re also keen to grow the World Kid Lit YouTube channel, so do get in touch if you or your kids are keen to review a book by video (we would need parental permission before publishing any reviews by minors).
+We’re also keen to grow the World Kid Lit YouTube channel, so do get in touch if you or your kids are keen to review a book by video (we would need permission from a parent or guardian before publishing any reviews by minors).